riconaranjo/COMP-2404/README.md

 - destructor
 - overloaded assignment operator

+`// dynamic allocation is when you allocate memory from the heap (using keyword: new)`

 ## Approach
 - Operators can be overloaded globally or as a member function.
   - but not both.